Filtering by: Summer Holiday

 Things that move - Museum inspired relaxed family session

-We continue our pre-bookable sessions aimed at families with neurodivergent children who and children with additional access requirements who need a relaxed environment to enjoy these activities.
+We continue our pre-bookable sessions aimed at families with neurodivergent children and children with additional access requirements who need a relaxed environment to enjoy these activities.

 Who is this for?